 - Heart rate must stay below 100 beats per minute both at rest and during exertion.

-The Department of Transportation (DOT) medical exam is a critical requirement for commercial vehicle drivers in the United States.
+\\The Department of Transportation (DOT) medical exam is a critical requirement for commercial vehicle drivers in the United States.
 Visit & know about DOT Blood Pressure Requirements.
-It ensures that drivers are physically and mentally fit to safely operate a commercial vehicle.
+It ensures that drivers are physically and mentally fit to operate a commercial vehicle safely.
+Fed Med Physical.
 This article provides a comprehensive guide to understanding the requirements of the DOT medical exam.

 What is the DOT Medical Exam?

-The DOT medical exam is a health examination mandated by the Federal Motor Carrier Safety Administration (FMCSA) to ensure the ability of a driver to safely operate a commercial vehicle.
-Want to know about Medical Variance of DOT Physicals.
+The DOT medical exam is a health examination mandated by the Federal Motor Carrier Safety Administration (FMCSA) to ensure a driver's ability to operate a commercial vehicle safely.
+Want to know about the Medical Variance of DOT Physicals?
 The examination covers a series of health checks and is performed by a certified medical examiner listed on the FMCSA's National Registry.

 Who Needs a DOT Medical Exam?